krimeshshah/jenkins-casc-k8s/jenkins-k8s-manifests/jenkins-setup-gke.md

 #### 2. Create Global IP  (i.e public IP) on gce

      gcloud compute addresses create jenkins-ip --global

+    Note:  “Global” means public IP, it can be used with a global load balancer (like GKE Ingress on HTTP/HTTPS).
+It will be reserved at the project level and shows up under vpc network --> External IP

 #### 3. Create A record on domain register site for the registered domain against the global IP created

+#### 4. Create Ingress controller in GCP

+      gcloud container clusters update <your-cluster> \
+          --update-addons=HttpLoadBalancing=ENABLED

+    Note: GKE Autopilot does not create an ingress controller by default.
+By enabling --addons=HttpLoadBalancing, GKE installs the GLBC (GCP HTTP Load Balancer controller), which works with Ingress objects of class gce, not nginx

 #### 4. Crete Ingress resource.
         Ingress resource yaml file available in jenkins-k8s manifest file.

         k apply -f ingress.yaml

-#####  Note: In gce, annotation for ingress class, creates the ingress load balancer on gc which also creaed neg to backend services to offload ther equest comming on load balancer.
+#####  Note: In gce, annotation for ingressclass resource, creates the ingress load balancer on gce which also creates neg to backend services to offload ther equest comming on load balancer.

 #### 5. Backend config Resource